 We understand that a second round of funding will be made available in spring 2017.

-Trustees and church officers will need to consider the risk to their particular chapel.
-The government website dealing with this scheme is https://www.gov.uk/guidance/places-of-worship-security-funding-scheme.
+https://www.gov.uk/guidance/places-of-worship-security-funding-scheme.
 From that you will note that in justifying a claim, you must provide supporting documents to show that you need increased security.
 These can include police reports, records of incidents, photographic evidence or insurance claims.
 You must demonstrate that either your place of worship or one from your local community (within 2 miles) has been subject to a hate-based attack.

 An application for funds goes before an advisory panel which is made of representatives from the Sikh, Hindu, Muslim and Christian communities who have expertise on security issues in relation to places of worship.
 The panel will also include a representative from the police and a charitable foundation with experience in assessing charitable bids.